-OST Office will recruit and accept reviewers who have a background and knowledge of youth development and outof-school-time programming.
+OST Office will recruit and accept reviewers who have a background and knowledge of youth development and outof-school-time and summer programming.
 All reviewers are screened for conflicts of interest.
-Each reviewer will receive training on how to score using a scoring rubric.
+Each reviewer will receive training on how to score using the rubric.